manchunlam/jekyll-blog/_posts/2013-07-25-important-confluence-directories-and-files.markdown

 date: 2013-07-25 17:40
 comments: true
 categories: confluence
+tags:
+  - confluence
 ---

 I can never remember what the `<confluence-install>` and `<conflunce-home>` directories are.
 I'm going to write this down because I'm getting really tired of googling it every time.

 |name|location|
 |-----|-----|